 |Topic: GS2 – Polity – Indian constitution – Significant provisions

-This topic is relevant for both Prelims and Mains in the context of understanding the proposed UCC and its alignment with Article 44 of the Indian Constitution.
+This topic is relevant for both Prelims and Mains in the context of understanding the nuances of the proposed UCC and its alignment with Article 44 of the Indian Constitution.

 |What is Uniform Civil Code?

 |PYQ: Discuss the possible factors that inhibit India from enacting for its citizens a uniform civil code as provided for in the Directive Principles of State Policy.
 (200 words/12.5m) (UPSC CSE (M) GS-2 2015)

 |Practice Question: Discuss the relevance of the UCC in fostering social cohesion and addressing diversity in India’s pluralistic society.
 (150 words/15 m)